 Denoted a person who lived near a brook, a word derived from Old English broc

-Occupational name for a scribe, derived from Middle English bulle
+Possibly a nickname derived from Middle English bole

-English place name derived from the Old English meaning "fortified town".
+From a common English place name, derived from Old English meaning "fortified town".

 Occupational name for a butcher, derived from Old French bouchier